Computing Shor's algorithmic steps with classical light beams: Introduction

+In particular, the OAM modes are used to represent the computational basis of the control register while the polarization directions those of the work register.
+The latter would store the data computed from modular exponentiation and discrete Fourier transform, the two key steps of Shor's algorithm.
+After the two-step process, a four-hole interference setup sources from the unified beam profile a distinguishable fringe pattern that has a unique correspondence to a specific entangled computational bases in the two registers.
+We demonstrate this distinguishabililty below of distinct multiplticative orders from fringe patterns for the illustrative case of $N=15$ where only 4 OAM modes are needed.
+To scale up the applicability for a larger $N$, we show that the same setup can be used with a continuous-wave laser source replaced by a pulse train.
+In the last part, we prove that the complexity of our method is consistent with the original Shor's algorithm.

 In the following, we present the algorithmic steps based on LG beams in Sec.~\ref{sec:algorithm}.
 The optical path designs are explained in Sec.~\ref{sec:optical_paths} and the detection methods discussed in Sec.~\ref{sec:detection_method}.
+Sec.~\ref{sec:Complexity-analysis} analyzes the complexity.
 Conclusions are given in Sec.~\ref{sec:conclusions}.

-\section{classical entanglement and shor's algorithm~}
+\section{Classical entanglement and shor's algorithm~}

-The classical entanglement refers to a non-separable correlation among the degrees of freedom in classical optics.
-For instance, the two orthogonal polarization directions ($\mathbf{e_{x}}$, $\mathbf{e_{y}}$) and the functions of the field amplitude ($E_{x}$, $E_{y}$) are taken as an entangled pair in a polarized optical field, which can be expressed by
+Classical entanglement refers to non-separable correlations among the degrees of freedom in classical optics.
+For instance, the two orthogonal polarization directions ($\mathbf{e_{x}}$ and $\mathbf{e_{y}}$) and their respective field amplitudes ($E_{x}$ and $E_{y}$) can be taken as an entangled pair in the polarized optical field $\mathbf{E}=E_{x}\mathbf{e_{x}}+E_{y}\mathbf{e_{y}}$.
+Allowing the field amplitudes to vary spatially beyond those depicted by plane waves, one arrives at linearly polarized LG beams